2025 Indianapolis 500: Post-qualifying penalties

 An overnight investigation was held in to the technical infractions committed by Team Penske's cars prior to the Fast 12.
 On May 19, Indycar announced that both Josef Newgarden and Will Power would be moved to the rear of the grid and start from 32nd and 33rd, respectively.
 For both entries, the team strategists were suspended for the remainder of the event, the teams were fined $100,000 each, and the entries were stripped of all points for qualifying in the top 12.
 The third Penske car of Scott McLaughlin was found not to be in violation of rules and thereby maintained its starting position.
 Some consideration was given to elevating Jacob Abel in to the starting grid and pushing one of the Penske cars out, but this was dismissed.
 IndyCar and Indianapolis Motor Speedway president Doug Boles remarked on the topic that Penske's cars had passed technical inspection on Saturday and had successfully qualified in the top 30 "locked-in" positions, meaning that they should still be considered among the traditional fastest 33 starters.

 Journalists that visited Newgarden's 2024 Indy 500-winning car kept on display at the Indianapolis Motor Speedway Museum found the same modified attenuator installed that failed inspection.

-In the fallout of the technical infractions, Team Penske announced on May 21 that team president Tim Cindric, managing director Ron Ruzewski, and general manager Kyle Moyer had all been dismissed by the team.
+In the fallout of the technical infractions, Team Penske announced on May 21 that team president Tim Cindric, managing director Ron Ruzewski, and general manager Kyle Moyer had all been terminated by the team.